rubengardner/rpsls/README.md

 ### Help pop-up

-* Contains image displaying advantages and disadvantages of each wepon.
+* Contains image displaying advantages and disadvantages of each weapon.

-* "Close" button making the pop-up dissapear.
+* "Close" button making the pop-up disappear.

 Help pop-up screenshot:

 ![Help pop-up preview](./assets/media/help_popup.png)

-### Winning or loosing pop-up
+### Winning or losing pop-up

-* A pop-up displays the result of the battle once the user or the enemy have no more health
+* A pop-up displays the result of the battle once the user or the enemy have no more health.

-* The style of both pop-up is the same, with the animations being different
+* The style of both pop-ups is the same, with the animations being different.

 Result pop-up screenshots: